Get out your fork because it’s time to eat some amazing lasagna…and it’s gluten free.

 When it comes to lasagna, and like most foods really, it’s all about quality ingredients.
 You want an amazing lasagna, you’ve got to use amazing, quality ingredients.
 And it all starts with the sauce.
 Too many pasta sauces these days are loaded with mediocre ingredients and then sweetened up with sugar.
 But for this lasagna, we’re making the sauce from scratch (don’t be scared) and we’re using Muir Glen Organic Tomatoes.
 Muir Glen tomatoes are my go-to brand when I need canned tomatoes.
 They produce great tasting tomatoes without the use of synthetic pesticides and chemical fertilizers.
 You can find Muir Glen tomatoes at most grocery stores (sometimes they’re in the “natural foods” section of the store).

 For this sauce I’m using fire-roasted tomatoes for their sweet but subtle smoky flavor, crushed tomatoes with basil, and tomato paste to add a little more concentrated depth of flavor.
-Combine the tomatoes with onions, finely chopped mushrooms (I use my food processor for this), fresh garlic, fresh parsley, lean ground beef and mild sweet Italian ground sausage, throw in some more spices and you’ve got an awesome lasagna sauce that would be amazing with just about any pasta dish you can think of…spaghetti, penne, manicotti…I heart all the pasta.
+Combine the tomatoes with onions, finely chopped mushrooms, fresh garlic, fresh parsley, lean ground beef and mild sweet Italian ground sausage, throw in some more spices and you’ve got an awesome lasagna sauce that would be amazing with just about any pasta dish you can think of…spaghetti, penne, manicotti…I heart all the pasta.

 And definitely don’t skimp on the cheese.
 Get the good stuff.
 We’re talking quality ricotta, REAL parmigiano reggiano (no parmesan in a can plz), and FRESH mozzarella.